msawant060/AWS-CSA/EC2/Creating and Copying Images.md

 4. AMI's are regions Specific.
 (Check this out)
 5. Copy AMI from one region to another region

+### NOTE:

-### NOTE: AWS does not copy launch permissions, user-defined tags, or Amazon S3 bucket permissions.
+  - When you copy an EC2 instance image, AWS does not copy launch permissions, user-defined tags, or Amazon S3 bucket permissions.
+  - Cross-Account AMI Copy: You can share an AMI with another AWS account